Skip to content

 Copy the current file path with line numbers from VS Code.

 Copy Path Line is a quiet utility extension for engineers who often paste file references into chats, issues, PRs, or code review comments.
-It supports both relative and absolute paths, and it formats multi-selection ranges into a compact output such as 1-3,5-6,8-11.
+It supports both relative and absolute paths, formats multi-selection ranges into a compact output such as 1-3,5-6,8-11, and can add the current file or selections to a Claude Code thread as @ mentions.

 中文文档